-Ethylene Radiator For Glycol or Alcohol or Glycerine 32° to 10° above 0° 5-1/2 qts.
-6-2/3 qts.
-9-1/4 qts.
-10° to 0^{9} 7 qts.
-8-2/3 qts.
-11-1/2 qts.
-0° to 10° below 0° 8-1/3 qts.
+For Ethylene Radiator Glycol or Alcohol or Glycerine 32° to 10° above 0° 5-1/2 qts.
+6-2/3 qts 9-1/4 qts.
+10° to 0° 7 qts.
+8-2/3 qts 11-1/2 qts $0^{\circ}$ to $10^{\circ}$ below $0^{\circ}$ 8-1/3 qts.
 10 qts.
-13-2/3 qts.
-10° to 20° below 0° 9-1/2 qts.
-11-1/4 qts.
-15-1/3 qts.
+13-2/3 qts. $10^{\circ}$ to $20^{\circ}$ below $0^{\circ}$ 9-1/2 qts.
+11-1/4 qts 15-1/3 qts.
+Spark Plugs When setting the gap of the spark plugs, make all adjustments by moving the side wire.
+Do not bend center wire as this may break the porcelain.
+To clean the carbon from the porcelain, fill the lower part of the plug with alcohol, liquid metal polish or equal parts of ammonia and water, and allow it to stand for a few seconds.
+Take a piece of wire covered with one thickness of cloth and rub the carbon from the insulator, wiping thoroughly dry before replacing the plug in the engine.
+Spark plugs should be changed every 10,000 miles for better engine performance.
+New spark plugs give quicker starting, increased power, smooth running and a saving in gasoline.
 Headlamps Place the vehicle under normal load on a level floor squarely facing a smooth wall 25 feet from the headlamps.
 Measure the height of the lamp bulbs from the ground and draw a horizontal line on the wall at the same height as the bulbs.
 Sight through windshield along hood rod and radiator cap to determine the center line of the vehicle.
 Locate center lines of lamps on the wall from this line.
-With the light control in the position throwing the light beam farthest from the vehicle, cover left lamp to obscure its light beam.
-Loosen the right mounting nut (under fender apron) and aim the right lamp so that the top of the beam is just even with the horizontal line and equal portions on each side of line on the wall indicating the center line of the right lamp.
+With the head light control in the position throwing the light beam farthest from the vehicle, cover left lamp to obscure its light beam.
+Loosen the right mounting nut (located under fender apron) and aim the right lamp so that the top of the beam is just even with the horizontal line and equal portions on each side of the center line of right lamp.
 Repeat operations with the left lamp and the headlamps will be properly aligned.
 Care of the Finish The same care should be exercised in washing and cleaning cars finished in lacquer or enamel as is employed in the handling of varnished surfaces.
 Dry dirt accumulations should not be wiped off but should be softened and removed by thoroughly soaking the body with flowing water, applied under light pressure.
-Careful washing of the car, followed by the use of a polish especially prepared for lacquer or enamel finishes, will maintain a high luster and preserve the finish.
-The use of polishes containing strong abrasives should he avoided, as they are particularly destructive to the striping.
-Anti-freeze solutions con- taining alcohol when accidentally spilled on the finish should be immediately washed off with clear water to prevent spotting, as alcohol is a solvent of lacquer.
-It is recommended that every new car purchaser apply a coat of wax while lacquer is still clean and unmarked.
-If this is done and the application periodically renewed, it will be an important factor in the life of the finish.
+After careful washing of the car, an application of Hudson-Essex polish is recommended.
+This high-grade cleaner and polish, especially prepared for lacquer and enameled surfaces, may be obtained from your Hudson-Essex dealer and its periodic use will maintain the original high luster and preserve the finish.
+Polishes containing strong abrasives are particularly destructive to the striping and their use should be avoided.
+Anti-freeze solutions containing alcohol when accidentally spilled on the finish should be immediately washed off with clear water to prevent spotting, as alcohol is a solvent of lacquer.